eventbrite/pysoa/docs/api.rst

 the ``Server`` subclass is ``True``, the ``main`` method will automatically import the Django settings module and look for configuration under the name ``SOA_SERVER_SETTINGS``.

-The ``Server`` will also perform strategic resource cleanup before and after requests when Django integration is enabled.
-The database query log will be reset before each received request is handled, and old database connections will be closed after each response is sent and when the server has been idle for some time.
-These behaviors mimic the behavior of Django server request handling.
+The ``Server`` will also perform strategic resource cleanup before and after each request when Django integration is enabled, mimicking the behavior of the following Django features:

+* The database query log will be reset before each received request is handled.
+* Old database connections will be closed after each response is sent and also when the server has been idle for some time without handling any requests.
+* The ``close`` method will be called on all configured Django cache engines.
+To make your caches work ideally in a PySOA server environment, we recommend you use one or more of the following cache engines in your services, or similarly override the ``close`` method in your own cache engines:

+  * ``pysoa.server.django.cache.PySOARequestScopedMemoryCache`` - The ``close`` method clears the request completely, so that the cache gets cleared at the end of every job request.
+  * ``pysoa.server.django.cache.PySOAProcessScopedMemoryCache`` - The ``close`` method does nothing, so that the cache lasts for the entire server process.
+  * ``pysoa.server.django.cache.PySOAMemcachedCache`` - The ``close`` method closes connections to Memcached only when the server is shutting down (not at the end of every request).
+  * ``pysoa.server.django.cache.PySOAPyLibMCCache`` - The ``close`` method closes connections to Memcached only when the server is shutting down (not at the end of every request), and only on Django versions older than 1.11.0.
+    (`As of Django 1.11.0 <https://github.com/django/django/commit/f02dbbe1ae02c3258fced7b7a75d35d7745cc02a>`_, the
+    ``PyLibMCCache`` implementation does not close connections.
+Instead, it lets the library connection management take care of this.)

 Settings without Django